Baredal/internship_test/task_1/README.md

 # Named Entity Recognition (NER) for Mountain Names

 ## Task Overview
 In this project, we developed a Named Entity Recognition (NER) model to identify mountain names within text.
 The task involved dataset creation, model selection, training/fine-tuning, and preparing demo code to showcase the model's inference capabilities.
-The solution is implemented in Python 3, with all relevant code and files provided in this repository.
+The solution is implemented in Python 3.10, with all relevant code and files provided in this repository.
+[Link to model weights](https://huggingface.co/Darebal/mountain-names-ner/tree/main)

 ### Contents:
 1. [Dataset Creation](#dataset-creation)